AlanFoster/alanfoster.github.io/src/pages/posts/practical-docker/index.markdown

 Some benefits include:

 - Lightweight in comparison to virtual machines
-- Quickly testing testing disposable containers which run arbitrary software
+- Quickly testing disposable containers which run arbitrary software
-- By default the contain's file systems are isolated from your host machine's file system
+- By default the container's file systems are isolated from your host machine's file system

 Some limitations are: